tiandunx/loss_function_search/README.md

 ![image](https://github.com/tiandunx/loss_function_search/blob/master/resource/result.png)
 ## Our Search Space
 ![image](https://github.com/tiandunx/loss_function_search/blob/master/resource/search_space.png)

 To validate the effectiveness of our search space, one can simply choose random-softmax.
 In train.sh, you can set do_search=1.
-#### Random softmax result
+If we use random softmax to train our network, we get the result below.

 ![image](https://github.com/tiandunx/loss_function_search/blob/master/resource/random_softmax.png)
 ## How to train
 ### Prerequisite